force11/website/docs/index.md

 > FORCE11

-Always written as uppercase with numberal and no space between FORCE and 11.
+FORCE11 is always written as uppercase with numeral 11 and no space between FORCE and 11.

-Strapline is:
+The FORCE11 strapline is:

 > The Future of Research Communications and e-Scholarship